wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 C++ calls ``[captures] (params) { body; }`` a "lambda expression".
 It has three parts: a *capture list* (square brackets), an optional *parameter list* (parentheses), and a *function body* (curly brackets).
 It may look a little strange, but the only real difference between a lambda expression and an ordinary function (apart from the lack of a function name) is the addition of the capture list.

-Since ``RunOnce`` wants a function with no parameters and no return value, our lambda expression has an empty parameter list and no return statement.
-The "lambda expression" here represents a function that calls ``drivetrain.ArcadeDrive`` with a specific set of parameters - note again that this does not *call* the function, but merely defines it and passes it to the ``Command`` to be run later when the ``Command`` is scheduled.
+Since ``RunOnce`` wants a function with no parameters and no return value, our lambda expression has no parameter list and no return statement.
+The "lambda expression" here represents a function that calls ``drivetrain.ArcadeDrive`` with a specific set of parameters - note again that the above code does not *call* the function, but merely defines it and passes it to the ``Command`` to be run later when the ``Command`` is scheduled.

 Capturing State in C++ Lambda Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~